Best Fishing Apps & Tech 2026

 Knot, Identification, and Regulation Apps

-- Fish ID apps help you confirm a species before you decide whether to keep it.
+- Fish ID apps help you confirm a species before you decide whether to keep it - our fish species guides are a handy reference for the same purpose.

 - State regulation apps matter more than people think.
 Most state wildlife agencies now offer an app that holds your license, lets you report harvest, and shows current limits and seasons.
 Regulations change; a current app keeps you legal.